brick-works/brick-program-library/README.md

 # brick-program-library

-Note: Brick programs **are subject to change**, is in active development.
+Note: Brick programs **are subject to change**, are in active development.
 This code is unaudited.
 Use at your own risk.

+## Key dependencies

+- solana-cli: 1.14.25
+- anchor-cli: 0.28.0

+## Run program tests

+1. anchor build
+2. anchor test

 ## Overview